Jane Grimson: Diversity work

 Professor Grimson is an outspoken advocate for the advancement of women in engineering and in research more broadly.
 She helped to establish WiSER (the Centre for Women in Science and Engineering Research) at Trinity College Dublin, and also chaired a Department of Education and Science committee aiming to increase female representation in Science, Engineering and Technology.
-She also chaired the Gender Equality Task Force at NUI Galway from 2015-2016.
+She also chaired the Gender Equality Task Force at NUI Galway from 2015 to 2016.
 She is an honorary member of Women in Technology and Science.

 Awards and honours

 Professor Grimson was elected as an International Fellow of the Royal Academy of Engineering in 2004.
 She was awarded the O'Moore Medal in 2007 in recognition of her contribution to the field of Health Informatics.
 In 2009, she was elected as a member of the Royal Irish Academy.
 In 2017 she was awarded an honorary degree by NUI Galway.

 Personal life

 Professor Grimson's father was Professor Bill Wright, Chair of Civil Engineering in Trinity College Dublin.
 She married a fellow Engineering student at Trinity, Bill Grimson.